Kenny Albert: Broadcasting career

 Albert is a frequent guest on WNYU-FM's sports talk program, The Cheap Seats.
 He has also made many appearances on the popular New York sports internet radio show Sports Heaven with Mark and Evan.

+Albert has been an announcer with the NFL on Fox since Fox acquired the rights to the NFL in 1994.
+On October 13, 2024, Albert became the first play-by-play broadcaster to call 500 regular season or postseason games for the same network; CBS's Jim Nantz would reach the milestone later that year.

 Four sports in four days

 On October 25, 2009, Albert called the play-by-play of the Minnesota Vikings – Pittsburgh Steelers NFL game for Fox and then hosted the New York Yankees' locker room celebration after clinching the American League Championship Series that night.
-The following night he broadcast a Rangers game on radio and on October 28, he called the play-by-play of the New York Knicks season opener on MSG Network.
+The following night he broadcast a Rangers game on radio, and on October 28, he called the play-by-play of the New York Knicks season opener on MSG Network.

 Personal life

-Albert currently resides in New Jersey with his wife of 20 years, Barbara (Wolf), and their two daughters, Amanda and Sydney.
+Albert currently resides in New Jersey with his wife of 29 years, Barbara (Wolf), and their two daughters, Amanda and Sydney.
 Albert was introduced to his wife by close friend and Baltimore sports reporter, Jerry Coleman.

-Albert has frequently cited his love of all sports, but mainly hockey and basketball.
-He has cited baseball as the hardest sport to commentate for.
+Albert has frequently cited his love of all sports but mainly hockey and basketball.
+He has cited baseball as the hardest sport to commentate.

+Kenny Albert released his first book, an autobiography entitled "A Mic For All Seasons" on October 10, 2023 with Triumph Publishing.
+The book documents his 30 years of broadcasting, citing stories about his career rise, relationships with broadcasters and athletes and his family.